 A prized possession, a school calendar printed for the year 1913-1914, stated that the original school included elementary and high school work – both primarily intended to serve the needs of the workers and children of the community.
 The education work grew slowly and attendance remained small.
 There was a change in the mid-twenties with the appointment of Mrs. Marguerite M. Jasperson as principal.
 Even then the school remained at the tenth grade level until the early 1930’s.
 In 1931 the eleventh grade was added and a year later the twelfth grade.
 In 1932 the school was accredited by the North Carolina Department of Public Instruction.
 It is evident that the foundation and program of the institution grew out of the sacrifice and devotion of those who pioneered.
 There are abundant reasons for believing that, should this same spirit of sacrifice and devotion be lost, the purpose and the objectives of the institution would, in the same measure, be lost.

 Fletcher Academy is a charter member of Adventist-laymen’s Services and Industries (ASI) which was established in 1947 and is a cooperative network of lay individuals, professionals, business owners, and ministries who collectively support the global mission of the Seventh-day Adventist Church.

-Fletcher Academy is closely associated with the Seventh-day Adventist Church.
-While we are not owned or controlled by the church, we voluntarily hold to the beliefs of the church in our classes and practice.
+The world church website keeps a complete list of the fundamental beliefs of the Seventh-day Adventist church.
+While we are not owned or controlled by the Seventh-day Adventist Church, we voluntarily hold to the beliefs of the church in our classes and practice.
 We believe in the Bible and the Bible only as our rule of faith.
-The world church website keeps a complete list of the fundamental beliefs of the Seventh-day Adventist church.